What is Design Thinking? Definition, Explanation & Process

-Critical appraisal of Design Thinking
+Critical Appraisal Of Design Thinking

-The positive aspect of Design Thinking is that the basic philosophy and the systematic yet flexible process with a strict user orientation and its iterations have proven themselves in practice for a wide variety of topics.
+The positive aspect of Design Thinking is that the basic philosophy and the systematic yet flexible process with strict user orientation and its iterations have proven themselves in practice for a wide variety of topics.
 In addition, team members develop a pronounced commitment and dedication to the challenge set for them.

 Design thinking demands constant feedback between the developer of a solution and its target group.
-Design thinkers ask the end user questions, take a close look at their processes and behaviors.
-Solutions and ideas are made visible and communicable as early as possible in the form of prototypes, so that potential users can test them – long before completion or market launch – and provide feedback.
+Design thinkers ask the end-user questions, take a close look at their processes and behaviors.
+Solutions and ideas are made visible and communicable as early as possible in the form of prototypes so that potential users can test them – long before completion or market launch – and provide feedback.
 In this way, design thinking generates practical results.